AliceNN-ucdenver/Iasa/career.md

 | **Network Strength** | Who knows my work?
 Who could advocate for me? | Build relationships 1-2 levels up, attend industry events, mentor others | Invitations to strategic meetings and conversations |
 | **Industry Knowledge** | Am I seen as a thought leader?
 Do I understand market trends? | Read industry publications, attend conferences, share insights | Others ask for your expertise and perspective |

-Think of this like Taylor Swift's approach to her career—every album, every tour, every interview is strategically planned to build toward the next level.
+Think of this like Taylor Swift's approach to her career: every album, every tour, every interview is strategically planned to build toward the next level.
 Your career development should be just as intentional.

+As she says: "As your career grows, the list of things that make you happy should not become smaller, it should become bigger."

 ## The Networking Game Plan (That Actually Works)